Mosca42/WorldProtector/README.md

 *  CLI: flags per dimension
 *  CLI: add command to list regions you are standing in
 *  CLI: make region info commands available for all players
 * CLI: add and remove multiple flags at once
-*  Regions are saved with their name, but this is not considered when defining a new region with the same name in a different dimension.
+* CLI: add option to define a region without the region marker
 * Add configuration option to disable specific event checks completely for optimization